thejano/laravel-filterable/README.md

 }
 ```

-For simple query it would be fine, but when you have a bunch of filters it would be a mess and none of them are reusable.
+For simple queries, it would be fine, but when you have a bunch of filters, you can not control them and none of them are reusable.

-With this package you need to only pass `filterable()` scope method to you model before returning the records, check below example:
+With this package you need to only pass `filterable()` scope method to your model before returning the records, check below example:
 ```php
 <?php